Oscar L. Shafter

-Oscar Lovell Shafter (October 19, 1812 – January 22, 1873) was an American attorney and Associate Justice of the Supreme Court of California from January 2, 1864, to December 11, 1867.
+Oscar Lovell Shafter (October 19, 1812 – January 22, 1873) was an American attorney and Associate Justice of the Supreme Court of California from January 2, 1864, to December 11, 1867 with a legacy of expanding the California dairy industry.

-Biography
+Originally from Vermont he moved to California in 1854 and practiced law in San Francisco.

+In 1857, he and his brother James McMillan Shafter won a legal battle after which their client sold them the contested property of Point Reyes.
+They bought almost the entire peninsula for less than $85,000 and developed it as the leading dairy region in the entire West.

+Early life and education

 Shafter was born in Athens, Vermont to Mary and William R. Shafter.
 His father was an attorney, judge and member of the Vermont Legislature.
 His grandfather, James Shafter, fought in the American Revolution, was one of the founders of the town of Athens in Vermont in 1779, and served in the Vermont Legislature for 20 years.
 Shafter attended Wilbraham Wesleyan Academy in Massachusetts, and in 1834 graduated from Wesleyan University.
 After graduation, he returned to Vermont and commenced reading law.
 He entered Harvard Law School and in 1836 graduated with a LL.B.
 He returned to Wilmington, Vermont, and entered into private practice for the next 18 years.
 He was elected to the state Legislature, and ran as the Free Soil Party and Liberty Party candidate for the United States House of Representatives, Senate, and Governor of Vermont.
+While practicing in Wilmington, the prospective attorneys who studied under him included Charles N. Davenport.